 - To use formal verification techniques to verify safety-critical correctness properties of the proposed solutions

 Open Source Software/Formal Proofs:

-- Progress in the Synod consensus protocol (TLA+, TLAPS)
+- Proof of eventual progress in the Synod consensus protocol (ATHENA)

-- A distributed knowledge propagation protocol (TLA+, TLAPS)
+- Correctness proofs for a distributed knowledge propagation protocol (TLA+, TLAPS)

 - The following video shows the verification of our knowledge propagation protocol using TLAPS